Skip to content

 Breakfast, Lunch, Dinner

-Day 4: Yahiko & Tsubame Sanjo
+Day 4: Yahiko Shrine & Tsubame-Sanjo

-Niigata (Hotel Italiaken or similar)
+Niigata (Hotel Italiaken)

 Breakfast, Lunch, Dinner